palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

    could involve transactional reads to the database, they require the same protections as the read-write conflict checks in the prior step.
 An alternative implementation of those checks could be done as a pre-commit condition, for example, so it is important that we handle this before the final lock check.
-9. The lock check may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
+9. The lock check must be run strictly before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.

 Read-Only Variant
 ~~~~~~~~~~~~~~~~~